mwhitaker/dbt-action/README.md

 # dbt-action

 A GitHub Action to run [dbt](https://www.getdbt.com) commands in a Docker container.
 It uses the official images provided by [Fishtown Analytics](https://hub.docker.com/r/fishtownanalytics/dbt/tags).
 You can use [dbt commands](https://docs.getdbt.com/reference/dbt-commands) such as `run`, `test` and `debug`.
 This action captures the dbt console output for use in subsequent steps.

+### dbt version
+dbt updates their [docker images](https://hub.docker.com/r/fishtownanalytics/dbt/tags?page=1&ordering=last_updated) on a frequent basis and the main branch of this Github Action should be close to the last stable tag.
+If you need to use an earlier version of dbt, you can call this action with a specific [branch](https://github.com/mwhitaker/dbt-action/branches), eg `mwhitaker/dbt-action@fishtown-v0.21.0` or `mwhitaker/dbt-action@fishtown-v0.19.1`.

 ## Usage